datajoint/datajoint-labbook/README.md

 ## Branches

-For now, developing under the following policy for branches:
+For now, development observes the following policy for branches:
 - `dev`: Feature-complete, DEMO-ready progress.
 Might be a bit rough around the edges or lacking in docs, tests but functional.
 Demonstrates latest features that have been completed.
 - `master`: Polished, release-ready source with relevant docs, tests.
 More stable and less likely to undergo any refactoring/restructuring.